Search publications

 Author(s): Fong JK; Mathieu Y; Vo MT; Bellemare A; Tsang A; Brumer H;

 Bacterial and fungal copper radical oxidases (CROs) from Auxiliary Activity Family 5 (AA5) are implicated in morphogenesis and pathogenesis.
-The unique catalytic properties of CROs also make these enzymes attractive biocatalysts for the transformation of sm ...
+The unique catalytic properties of CROs also make these enzymes attractive biocatalysts for the transformation of small molecules and biopolymers.
+Despite a recent increase in the number of characterized AA5 members, ...

 Article GUID: 38953370